National Guard of Ukraine: Russo-Ukrainian War

 The Azov Regiment was heavily involved in the Siege of Mariupol, being one of the primary defenders of the city.
-The other units of the National Guard defending the city were the 23rd Separate Protection of Public Order Brigade 12th Operational Brigade.
+The other units of the National Guard defending the city were the 23rd Separate Protection of Public Order Brigade and the 12th Operational Brigade.
 The Azov's origins as a neonazi and ultranationalist militia, and its legitimization by the Ukrainian government and inclusion in the official structure of the National Guard has been a point of contention.
 It has been used by Russia to paint the Ukrainian government as Nazi-leaning, as justification for the brutality in Mariupol and as a casus belli for the invasion itself.

 After the retreat of Russian forces from the Kyiv axis, the 4th Rapid Reaction Brigade was redeployed to Eastern Ukraine, to fight on the eastern front of the war.
 In the east, unit was involved at the Battle of Severodonetsk and Lysychansk, where they fought a month-long defense of the twin cities.
 And later in the year, the unit was deployed at Bakhmut to fight in the grueling Battle of Bakhmut.

 The National Guard began the raising of an additional 6 "Offensive Guard" Infantry Brigades in February 2023 to bolster its fighting forces under the recommendation of the Ministry of Internal Affairs, with the remaining two under other agencies.
 These brigades, unlike those under Army wartime control, report directly to NGU General Headquarters in Kyiv through operational commanders.
 Under these circumstances, and with most of the former Azov Regiment veterans of Mariupol (by now released if living) and other battles now reporting under the Armed Forces' overall command, the regiment was reflagged and reactivated, this time, as a National Guard Offensive Infantry Brigade, organized in like manner as the rest of its fellow brigades.
 Its success resulted in the raising of two NGU Corps-level commands in 2025 to better coordinate its military operations.